Things to Do at Freedom Statue

 Things to Do Nearby

-Visit this vibrant arts center showcasing traditional Zambian crafts, textiles, and cultural performances
+Cultural center showcasing traditional Zambian crafts, music, and art